 Another change brought in by the new legislation, which came into force on 6th April 2022, is the removal of a respondent being able to contest the divorce.

 Under the old legislation, where the spouse petitioning for divorce had to establish one of five facts to evidence the fact that the marriage had irretrievably broken down, the respondent could refuse to let the divorce proceed on the basis that the chosen fact had not been established and therefor that the marriage had not irretrievably broken down.
+This could lead to drawn out, acrimonious proceedings and in some cases led to the Court agreeing that the divorce could not proceed.

 Following the landmark case of Owens v Owens [2018] where this issue arose and Mrs Owens was forced to wait 5 years so that she could divorce her husband without his consent, there was considerable backlash and the government agreed that UK divorce law had to be reformed.

+Under the new legislation, a divorce application can only be ‘disputed’ under very specific circumstances such as jurisdiction; the marriage already being legally ended; or the validity of the marriage.
+As a result of these changes, it is indeed possible for you to make an application for divorce without the agreement of your spouse by way of a ‘sole’ divorce application.
 It is important to be aware that it is possible to make a ‘joint’ application for divorce and you should speak with a solicitor to explore whether this is appropriate for your situation.

 It is also important to note that where possible, issues relating to the breakdown of a marriage should be dealt with amicably to reduce conflict and stress and to protect any children of the marriage.
 Therefore, if the circumstances allow, your spouse can be put on notice about your intention to apply for a divorce so that they are not taken by surprise and so that they feel consulted.
 You may also wish to have a discussion with your spouse so that they understand your position.
 Alternatively, this can be put forward by a legal representative on your behalf.
+All changes introduced by the new legislation also apply to the dissolution of civil partnerships.

 What if my spouse does not respond to my divorce application?